nas256/ece3400_team13/labs/lab4.md

 To test the radios, we connected both Arduinos to the lab computer and programmed the sketch to them.
 We chose one Arduino as transmitter, and typed “T” in its serial monitor.
 In the screenshot below, the left side serial monitor corresponds to the transmitter, and the right side serial monitor corresponds to the receiver.
 The signal sent by the transmitter was received by the receiver and sent back to the transmitter.
 The transmitter’s serial monitor also showed the round-trip delay.
 ![](/Lab4Photos/IMG_20171019_203229.jpg)

 Now that the wireless communication between the two Arduino was established, we increased the distance between the two radios to see if the transmitted signal can still be received.
-In fact, the information transmission worked well up to around 20 feet, at which dropped packets occurred, and the communication failed at around 30 feet.
+In fact, the information transmission worked well up to around 20 feet, at which dropped packets occurred, and the communication failed at around 30 feet (in low power mode).

 ### Sending the entire maze
 We initialized a 2D char array to represent the maze information.